tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

   goreleaser release
 ```

 Groups show up in `just --list`.
-Makes it easier to find commands in large Justfiles.
+Makes it easier for me to find commands in large Justfiles.

 - **Environment variables**

-You can control Just with environment variables.
+I can control Just with environment variables.
 All start with `JUST_`:

 ```bash
 export JUST_UNSTABLE=1